Tuesday, 8 July 2014

 These five reasons each in their own right would make for a day of fasting for the Jewish People but together they make this day the second saddest day in our calendar.
 This day is also three weeks before the 9th of Av which is the saddest day of our calendar.
 I will write more about that day in the coming weeks.

 As we enter this period of the three weeks our Ashkenazic brothers and sisters take on a number of mourning practices.
-The vast majority of Sephardim (except Moroccans) don’t have mourning practices until the week of Tisha B’Av.
+The vast majority of Sephardim don’t have mourning practices until the week of Tisha B’Av.

 Nevertheless this is a sad period in our calendar and it is time when mitzvah observance specifically better relationships between man and his fellow are emphasized.
 Wishing you all a meaningful Fast of Tammuz.
 May our fasting, sincere repentance and improved mitzvah observance see an improvement in the situation in Israel.